LTI specification establishes a way to integrate external learning applications, like Turnitin and ALEKS, with Buzz.

 You can create LTI 1.3 activities in three ways:

 - Create LTI activities in a course using the tool's URL (like api.turnitin.com) as the activity's content and checking the Digitally sign this activity for LTI checkbox (in the same they're created for LTI 1.1).

 - Import LTI-link activities from an IMS Common Cartridge file that a tool-provider provides.

-- Create LTI links in a course using the Add activity screen if the LTI 1.3 tool supports Deep Linking and is integrated at the domain.
+- Create LTI links in a course using the Add activity screen if the LTI 1.3 tool supports Deep Linking.

 - How do I integrate my domain with LTI 1.1 and 1.3 tools (like Turnitin) with Buzz?

 - How do I migrate from LTI 1.1 to LTI 1.3?

 - Some LTIs, like Turnitin, don't trigger a notification when a student submits an assignment.
 To make sure you know when your students have submitted an LTI activity, create a companion activity in Buzz that asks students to Mark this activity complete once they've submitted the LTI activity.